Fighting For Your Rights And Interests Since 1997

 • Contributions made by one spouse to the other spouse’s education or separate property business

-As you can imagine, there can be a great amount of disagreement over who gets what, and it is advisable to consult with a Monroe NC divorce attorney.
-Call the Khan Law Offices today at 704-282-2155 to discuss your case!
+As you can imagine, there can be a great amount of disagreement over who gets what in divorce.
+We can walk you through this and other divorce considerations.
+Contact The Khan Law Offices, PLLC, today at 704-765-0667 to discuss your case.